 Yakima County is located in central Washington State.
 This study focuses on the lower Yakima Valley, located in the southeastern portion of the county and bordered by the Rattlesnake Hills to the north, the Yakama Nation to the west, and Benton County to the east.
-The Yakima Groundwater Management Area (GWMA) is shown in Figure 1, with major cities and roads noted.
+The Yakima GWMA is shown in Figure 1, with major cities and roads noted.
 The current population of Yakima County is just over 240,000 people, and the major metropolitan area is the city of Yakima (Census 2010).
+The population within the GWMA itself (in 2016) was estimated at a little over 56,000 (ESRI 2016).
 The county's main industry is agriculture, with a 2013 farm gate value of \$1.65 billion (USDA NASS 2014).
 The major commodities produced are apples, milk, and hay.
-The lower valley agricultural landscape includes more than 50 active dairy farms and approximately 100,000 acres of irrigated farmland (WSDA 2016).
+The lower valley agricultural landscape includes more than 50 active dairy farms3 and approximately 99,000 acres of irrigated farmland4.
 The Yakima River runs through the GWMA, and water for agriculture is collectively managed by 5 different irrigation districts: Roza, Sunnyside, Wapato, Zillah, and Grandview.

 Figure 1.
-Map of Yakima ground water management area
+Map of Yakima GWMA